Chapter 10

 \newcommand\notetitle{Note:~} \newcommand\note[1]{\textbf{\notetitle}#1} \newcommand\highlight[1]{\textbf{#1}} \endinput

-It defines two user commands, \note
+It defines two user commands, \note and \highlight.
+They can be used in the

 following way: